raywon123/unit-4-game/README.md

 * Need Reset button.

-* Need to work on initiation function.
+* Need to add the initialization function.